 A Rough Guide To Brighton

-Since our first league game there seven years ago the stadium has been modified to increase the capacity to 30,750, but although it cannot be denied that this is a nice stadium to watch football in, it's location marks it down heavily in the scoring of top football grounds.
+Since our first league game there over seven years ago the stadium has been modified to increase the capacity to 30,750, but although it cannot be denied that this is a nice stadium to watch football in, it's location marks it down heavily in the scoring of top football grounds.

 It opened at the start of 2011/12 season and that was the year of our first competitive visit when we went down 3-0 with Rickie Lambert sent off, although this would prove to be only a blip on our promotion campaign.

 Saints fans will be in the East section of the stadium, this is the farthest point of the ground from Falmer railway station.